 Statute of Limitations in Criminal Tax

 Rarely in criminal law does the statute of limitations provide a viable defense to criminal charges.
 A caveat to that general rule is found in criminal tax litigation.
 In criminal tax cases, the statute of limitations can provide a useful tool to defend specific allegations or carve out certain tax years from the CID investigation.
 In this post, we will go over the general statute of limitations rules for criminal tax cases and dissect some offense specific issues.
+For a list of prior posts detailing criminal tax issues, visit our pages devoted to criminal tax, tax fraud, and tax evasion.

 The statute of limitations provides a window of time following the commission of the offense that the government must bring formal criminal charges.
 Every criminal offense in state or federal court will have a delineated limitation restricting delayed prosecution.
 As a general rule, the more egregious the offense the longer the limitation period.
 For instance, the state of Texas has 2 years to file formal charges following an arrest for DWI and no limitation period to file formal charges for the offense of murder.